dakshmehta23/DevOps/status_report_2.md

 ## Additional Project Scope
 1. Create test cases that check for security vulnerabilities.
+2. Implement feature flags
-2. Write Ansible Playbook to ensure latest security updates are applied to environments.
+3. Write Ansible Playbook to ensure latest security updates are applied to environments.
-3. Create a staging environment.
+4. Create a staging environment.
-4. Add code coverage.
+5. Add code coverage.
-5. Update pipeline so that it can support rollback.
+6. Update pipeline so that it can support rollback.

 ## Accomplishments
 1. Daksh (dmehta4)